Table of Contents

 - Be willing to ask for help and advice.
 Set aside any preconceptions or feelings of shame and embarrassment.
 Overcome any hesitancy and pride when asking for support.

 - Think of it as a career builder.
-This is not only a job search technique but a development opportunity.
+This is not only a job-search technique but also a development opportunity.
 Seek insights into related companies or industry trends that may lead to discovering other career options.

 - Do not focus on a specific job posting.
 Conversations should always be about building a relationship, and too often, posted positions are already in the interviewing or hiring stage.
-This is also more socially threatening (e.g., placing pressure on a new contact without having established trust) and less likely to result in a response or call-back.
+This is also more socially threatening (e.g., placing pressure on a new contact without having established trust) and less likely to elicit a response or callback.

 - Plan on staying in touch.
 Whether old or new, contacts will appreciate updates and offers to assist.
-Plan on saying thanks for a specific insight or connection, offering them advice or a resource that addresses a need they mentioned, or simply following up with feedback on a connection they made on your behalf.
+Plan to say thanks for a specific insight or connection, offer them advice or a resource that addresses a need they mentioned, or simply follow up with feedback on a connection they made on your behalf.
 This is crucial in building contacts that can yield professional fruit for years.

-Planning on with who and where to network
+Planning on with whom and where to network

-Building a network is not as intimidating as it might seem, as even new college graduates have existing networks that can be leveraged, whether recognized as such or not.
+Building a network is not as intimidating as it might seem, as even new college graduates have existing networks that can be leveraged, whether or not they are recognized as such.
 The key is first to create a list of people with shared previous experiences—former co-workers, managers and bosses, classmates, professors or teachers, friends, relatives, and even family friends.
-Then, identifying those who can help (and how they can be of potential assistance) begins.
+Then identifying those who can help (and how they can assist) begins.
 This creates the first layer of contacts.

-A second layer can be created from seemingly unrelated social connections, such as neighbors, religious congregation members, fellow gym or sports team members, and the parents of one’s children’s classmates and playmates.
+A second layer can be created from seemingly unrelated social connections, such as neighbors, members of religious congregations, fellow gym or sports team members, and the parents of one’s children’s classmates and playmates.
 Anywhere people congregate, they can meet others who may be able to assist and connect to opportunities.
 Networking or “MeetUp” groups can be an excellent source for contacts and connections inside or outside one’s immediate career field.

 The next layer comes from professionals in similar functions and roles at any career level.
-Connecting with more senior-level professionals is often a goal, as their depth and breadth of career experiences have likely exposed them to bigger networks of contacts.
+Connecting with more senior-level professionals is often a goal, as their depth and breadth of experience have likely exposed them to larger networks of contacts.
 Actions to take include attending professional association or society meetings, conferences, and seminars.
 Attending career fairs can also provide exposure and connections with company recruiters, representatives, and fellow job-seeking attendees with whom job leads and ideas can be shared.

 Finally, recruiters are always a meaningful connection to make, as they tend to specialize in certain professions, industries, and job levels.
-While many “retained” search consultants primarily handle executive-level jobs, many are used for Director and more senior-level roles and can be worth contacting.
-Other “contingent” search consultants and firms tend to search for mid-to-senior-level roles, especially in targeted fields such as IT, technology, construction, finance, and HR.
+While many “retained” search consultants primarily handle executive-level jobs, many are used for Director and more senior-level roles, and can be worth contacting.
+Other “contingent” search consultants and firms typically target mid- to senior-level roles, especially in fields such as IT, technology, construction, finance, and HR.

 How to manage networking effectively